 A concert by the Patriots Symphonic Band a 60-piece non-profit band from Lorain County Ohio, will be held that evening from 6 to 7:30 PM, The Concert is Free and open to the public and will be followed by the fireworks show.

 Put-in-Bay’s residents and business owners sponsor one of the best fireworks displays on Lake Erie.
 Keeping tradition, fireworks are always held on July 4th.
 So, put this as one of your Midwest patriotic destinations to celebrate America’s birthday!

 Gettysburg National Battlefield – Pennsylvania

 It’s mere coincidence that one of the biggest Civil War battles was fought during the days surrounding our Nation’s birthday in 1863.

 Oh!
-And you’ll definitely want to read about how we toured Gettysburg!
+And you’ll definitely want to read 10 ways to explore Gettysburg!